 How to Open Up a TD E-series Account

-Here’s a step-by-step guide courtesy of moi a la 2010 on how to get your hands on the TD e-series mutual funds if you’re seriously thinking about a hassle free way to invest your money.
+Here’s a step-by-step guide on how to get your hands on the TD e-series mutual funds if you’re seriously thinking about a hassle-free way to invest your money.
 It is difficult to set up, but once you set it up, it is a breeze to maintain.
 I’m a huge fan (in addition to 99% of the other Canadian personal finance bloggers out there).

 How to Invest in Vanguard Exchange Traded Funds

-To get your hands on some Vanguard exchange traded funds, you will need to have access to a brokerage account in order to buy and sell exchange traded funds.
-Exchange traded funds are bought and sold much like individual stocks, except that they are far from individual stocks.
-If you don’t have an account yet, Questrade is a discount brokerage that offers rock bottom commission prices for buying and selling on the stock market, and as mentioned, offers free purchasing of exchange traded funds.
+To get your hands on some Vanguard exchange-traded funds, you will need to have access to a brokerage account in order to buy and sell exchange-traded funds.
+Exchange-traded funds are bought and sold much like individual stocks, except that they are far from individual stocks.
+Instead, they cover the same indexes that the TD e-series does.
+For example, an ETF might track the TSX 60 index – aka the 60 biggest publicly-traded companies in Canada.